roytang/blog/content/notes/2015/02/566175668778459136/index.md

   url: https://twitter.com/roytang/statuses/566175668778459136/
 ---

-RT [@tomzalt](https://twitter.com/tomzalt/): The book Javascript Ninja has a Samurai on the cover.
+The book Javascript Ninja has a Samurai on the cover.
 That happens because JS is not strongly typed.